dvershinin/cacheability/readme.txt

 = Fixes soft 404 errors =

-WordPress emits soft 404s on empty search results or a invalid tag page, e.g. either `/?s=foo` or `/tag/bar` will always result in a HTTP 200 status code, irrespective of whether any entries were displayed there.
+WordPress emits soft 404s on empty search results or an invalid tag page, e.g., either `/?s=foo` or `/tag/bar` will always result in the HTTP 200 status code, irrespective of whether any entries were displayed there.
 Soft 404s are bad for you!
-Cacheability eliminates them by setting the proper 404 status upon empty search results or tags.
+Cacheability eliminates them by setting the proper 404 HTTP status upon empty search results or tags.

 This improves your SEO ranking.

 = Warming cache for updated content =

 Every time you edit a WordPress post, your cache is cleared in many places.
-The post page is cleared, the homepage is cleared, the category, feeds, etc., etc. You edited just a *single* post or page but your cache is cleared in *many* places!
+The post page is cleared, the homepage is cleared, the category, feeds, etc., etc. You edited just a *single* post or page, but your cache is cleared in *many* places!

 This is cool because you don't want stale content on your website.
-But it's not cool to make your next visitors facing slow pages!
+But it's not cool to make your next visitors face slow pages!

 Cacheability automatically warms up the pages which were purged from cache: